Scooby-Doo and Guess Who?

 Scooby-Doo and Guess Who? is an American animated television series produced by Warner Bros.
 Animation and Chris Bailey and the thirteenth television series in the Scooby-Doo franchise.

 The show first premiered on Boomerang's SVOD service on June 27, 2019, before its debut on Cartoon Network on July 8, 2019, and on the Boomerang channel on October 1, 2020.
 The series later moved to HBO Max, and the remaining episodes of the second season were released on October 1, 2021.
+The remaining episodes also aired on Boomerang in 2022.

 Premise

 Following a similar premise to The New Scooby-Doo Movies, the series focuses on Mystery Inc. as they solve mysteries while encountering and being assisted by various celebrities and fictional characters, including DC Comics and Hanna-Barbera characters.